JoeStrout/fathoms-edge/progress.md

 ## July 13, 2025

 Buying and selling items is working pretty well now.
 But there is one little design snag I've run into: whether to show unit size/price or total size/price for stacks of items.
 I might end up using unit values in the buy/sell UI, but totals in the inventory screen; but in this case, I'll need to add appropriate headers at the top so you can tell.

+## July 14, 2025

+At a suggestion from Discord user @theonixie, I've changed the inventory (and buy/sell) display to include both unit size/value and total, with totals shown in parentheses.
+This seems like a good solution.

+So the next step is to build some shops!